VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/plugin.md

 Generally, there are a few things you need to know:

 1. Some VSTs are distributed as VST2 others as VST3, obviously one is newer than the other.
-Unfortunately, not all DAWs support VST3 and worse, new applications by new devs have to be VST3 due to Stienberg no longer issuing new licenses.
+Unfortunately, not all DAWs support VST3 and worse, new applications by new devs have to be VST3 due to Steinberg no longer issuing new licenses.
 Generally, VST2 will be downloaded as `.dll` files while vst3 will be `.vst3`
    * VST3 does support a few extra features, and tend to perform better
    * Some VST3's can do neat stuff so that if multiple instances are loaded they can communicate together, this is useful for some mastering plugins.
 2. Some VSTs are 64 bit, some are 32 bit.
 Not all modern DAWS support running 32bit VSTs